An Empirical Evaluation of Rewiring Approaches in Graph Neural Networks: Introduction

-The rest of this paper is structured as follows.
-In Sec.~\ref{sec:rewiring} we present a brief survey of the rewiring methods that will be evaluated in our experiments.
-In Sec.~\ref{sec:gnns} we introduce SGC and GESN, the two training-free message-passing models adopted in our experimental framework.
-The datasets and results of our experiments will be discussed in Sec.~\ref{sec:exper}, drawing final conclusions in Sec.~\ref{sec:concl}.
+In the following Sec.~\ref{sec:rewiring}, we present a brief survey of the rewiring methods that will be evaluated in our experiments.
+In Sec.~\ref{sec:gnns}, we introduce SGC and GESN, the two training-free message-passing models adopted in our experimental framework.
+The datasets and results of our experiments will be discussed in Sec.~\ref{sec:exper}, focusing our analysis on the effects of rewiring both on classification accuracy as well as on altering the graph topology.
+Final conclusions are drawn in Sec.~\ref{sec:concl}.